hamsternipples/nosedocs/noseblog.md

 [1]: this could be a big transition where a lot of new contrast is made because perhaps my imagination will no longer be used, or something I dunno ... it's *WAY* too soon to try and figure it out.

-[2]: it would also mean the end of the timeline because I would no longer be the "backbone" of it. the backbone simply means that everything I am living has been so well optimised and preplanned, there is very little or no variation to certain "major turning points" in my life such that like a string with a standing wave, the variation is in the details or the harmonics the string produces, not its frequency (cause it's a standing wave after all). you can imagine that this will produce many many many never before imsgined realities and circumstances with all sorts of new forms of contrast.
+[2]: it would also mean the end of the timeline because I would no longer be the "backbone" of it. the backbone simply means that everything I am living has been so well optimised and preplanned, there is very little or no variation to certain "major turning points" in my life such that like a string with a standing wave, the variation is in the details or the harmonics the string produces, not its frequency (cause it's a standing wave after all). you can imagine that this will produce many many many never before imagined realities and circumstances with all sorts of new forms of contrast.

+[3]: you could also say that I am making a claim that having everyone hooked into my imagination, I am providing predetermined mental and visual stability for humankind during this magnetic excursion event. lol, take it how you want :)

 ### consequences of more conductive air - 1915? - ww2?
 increases visual capability, that's why no one is allowed ho use the device around me